raspibo/gancino/README.md

 Print it, drill one or more holes where you need to place the screws or bolts, hook your device. :-)

-TODO
-====

-- fill the blend object (it's currently empty, so it can be directly printed, right now)
-- export to STL